New effective interactions for hypernuclei in density dependent relativistic mean field model: Introduction

-In the RMF model proposed by Walecka \cite{Walecka1974_APNY83-491}, there are only linear coupling terms in the interaction Lagrangian, i.e., mesons do not interact among themselves.
+In the RMF model proposed by Walecka~\cite{Walecka1974_APNY83-491}, there are only linear coupling terms in the interaction Lagrangian, i.e., mesons do not interact among themselves.
 Such linear couplings lead to an improper description of the incompressibility of nuclear matter and surface properties in finite nuclei.
-To describe adequately these essential nuclear properties, either nonlinear (NL) self-couplings of meson fields \cite{Boguta1977_NPA292-413,Serot1979_PLB86-146,Reinhard1988_ZPA329-257, Sugahara1994_NPA579-557,Long2004_PRC69-034319} or density dependent (DD) nucleon-meson couplings \cite{Brockmann1992_PRL68-3408,Haddad1993_PRC48-2740,Boersma1994_PRC49-233, Fuchs1995_PRC52-3043,Lenske1995_PLB345-355,Typel1999_NPA656-331,Niksic2002_PRC66-024306} have been introduced in the RMF model.
+To describe adequately these essential nuclear properties, either nonlinear (NL) self-couplings of meson fields~\cite{Boguta1977_NPA292-413,Serot1979_PLB86-146,Reinhard1988_ZPA329-257, Sugahara1994_NPA579-557,Long2004_PRC69-034319} or density dependent (DD) nucleon-meson couplings~\cite{Brockmann1992_PRL68-3408,Haddad1993_PRC48-2740,Boersma1994_PRC49-233, Fuchs1995_PRC52-3043,Lenske1995_PLB345-355,Typel1999_NPA656-331,Niksic2002_PRC66-024306} have been introduced in the RMF model.
 The NL-RMF model has been extended and widely applied to the study of hypernuclei and many effective interactions have been proposed.
-However, there are much less DD-RMF effective interactions for hypernuclei \cite{Keil2000_PRC61-064309,Hofmann2001_PRC64-025804,Finelli2009_NPA831-163, Colucci2013_PRC87-055806,Banik2014_ApJSupp214-22,van-Dalen2014_PLB734-383, Fortin2017_PRC95-065803,Providencia2019_FASS6-13}.
+However, there are much less DD-RMF effective interactions for hypernuclei~\cite{Keil2000_PRC61-064309,Hofmann2001_PRC64-025804,Finelli2009_NPA831-163, Colucci2013_PRC87-055806,Banik2014_ApJSupp214-22,van-Dalen2014_PLB734-383, Fortin2017_PRC95-065803,Providencia2019_FASS6-13}.
 The effective $\Lambda N$ interactions were usually obtained by fitting the calculated $\Lambda$ separation energies to experimental values of known hypernuclei and in the fitting procedure the RMF calculations were carried out with the restriction of spherical symmetry.
 Yet most observed hypernuclei are deformed and there are only few spherical hypernuclei.
 In this letter, we propose new DD effective interactions for hypernuclei by using a deformed RMF model---the multidimensionally constrained (MDC) RMF model.

 The paper is organized as follows.
 In Sec.~\ref{sec2}, we introduce the MDC-RMF model for $\Lambda$ hypernuclei with density dependent couplings.
-In Sec.~\ref{sec3}, we present our results and discuss $\Lambda$ separation energies and deformation effects.
+In Sec.~\ref{sec3}, we present our results and discuss $\Lambda$ separation energies, deformation effects, parameter correlations and neutron star properties with the new effective interactions.
 Finally a summary is given in Sec.~\ref{sec4}.